harmanT23/PythonCalendar/README.md

 # PythonCalendar
-A text-based calendar using Python
+Generate a full year's calendar for any year from 1900 to 9999, using excel dates, functions, unicode characters, and more.